Tell us a little about yourself

 What are your daily activities and days like?

-Well to be honest it would be pretty boring for most people to hear about.
+– To be honest, it would be pretty boring for most people to hear about.
 I spend most of my day answering emails and messages.
 I receive about 300-400 emails and messages per day and I try to answer everyone but sometimes it’s impossible to get to everyone who isn’t a client.
 When I’m not doing that, I’m putting plans together for clients, writing articles, or trying to work on publishing research from my lab group.

-Did you ever had to skip a workout for a long period of time?
+Did you ever have to skip a workout for a long period of time?
 If so, what do you do when you can’t get to a gym?

-I’ve been sick and had to take time off, but the longest I’ve ever gone in the last 10 years without training was 6 days.
-And if I miss days then I just get back in as soon as I possibly can.
+– I’ve been sick and had to take time off, but the longest I’ve ever gone in the last 10 years without training was 6 days.
+And if I miss days when I just get back in as soon as I possibly can.

 As a Natural Pro Competitor, what are your biggest fear during and before Competitions?

-Well I don’t really have ‘fears’.
+– I don’t really have ‘fears’.
 I mean the worst outcome in a competition is not life or death.
-I want to be at my best, that’s my primary goal, if I don’t do that I would be disappointed, but I wouldn’t say I ‘fear’ it.
+I want to be at my best, that’s my primary goal if I don’t do that I would be disappointed, but I wouldn’t say I ‘fear’ it.

-Well, I consider myself a Libertarian and so I’m of the opinion that people should have the freedom to choose their own actions and be responsible for their own actions.
-I believe that is their choice, I am not interested in using steroids at all, but if someone else wants to, if they aren’t hurting anyone else who am I to say if they should or shouldn’t?
+– I consider myself a Libertarian and so I’m of the opinion that people should have the freedom to choose their own actions and be responsible for their own actions.
+I believe that is their choice, I am not interested in using steroids at all, but if someone else wants to if they aren’t hurting anyone else who am I to say if they should or shouldn’t?
 That is their choice.
-I’ve always say I am ‘pro natural’ I’m not ‘anti-steroids.’
+I’ve always said I am ‘pro natural’ I’m not ‘anti-steroids. ’